GuilhermeRossato/interface-screen-for-http/README.md

 This tool will be implemented in terms of features, one by one:

-1. It must reply a full image file by default containing the pixels of the screen at the current time.
+1. It must reply a full image file by default containing the pixels of the screen at the current time. `[Done]`
-2. It must allow for parameters to change the size and position of the region being requested
+2. It must allow for parameters to change the size and position of the region being requested `[In progress]`
-3. It must allow individual pixel requests in both binary and text format
+3. It must allow individual pixel requests in both binary and text format `[Not started]`